 |Site administration privilege||You should have the ALM site administration privilege to access the SSO Configuration Tool.|

 |IdP||An identity provider (IdP) is available to register ALM as its service provider (SP).|

 You have already obtained a certificate (or a keystore file to store the certificate) that is used for ALM to sign SAML2 and OAuth tokens.

-The keystore file will be uploaded to SSO Configuration Tool.
+The keystore file is uploaded during the SSO configuration process.

 |IdP SAML certificate||

 ALM does not import the IdP SAML certificate.
 ALM only requires the IdP metadata in which the IdP certificates are contained.

 |IdP SSL certificate||It should be imported into the JVM keystore on which ALM runs.|